Since we’ve just ended another cycle of the five aspects of advancement, here’s this year’s edition of the midsummer nights’ assignment.

 (Tangent warning: You may have just thought, “A great feeling of enthusiasm in the tummies of members of your school’s parent community?
 What does that mean?
 Don’t you mean “minds and hearts?”
 No, I don’t.
 The mind and the heart are not the real seats of emotion.
 For more about that, drop an email to firstname.lastname@example.org with the words “Seat of Emotion.”)

-Getting back to reading, though, most schools give their students a required summer reading assignment.
-The Diocese where I used to work had a Superintendent that made all us staff members, as well as all the principals of the schools, take on a summer reading assignment too!
+Most schools give their students a required summer reading assignment.
+The Diocese where I used to work had a Superintendent that made all us staff members as well as all the principals of the schools take on a summer reading assignment too!
 Because we want our students to become life-long learners, we have to lead by example.

 If they have a summer reading assignment, so do you.

 While The Bible is the source of much inspiration (especially the Book of Proverbs), if you read a chapter a day, it would take you about 3 years and 3 months to complete it (or, you could read 3 or 4 chapters a day and complete it in a year).
 The following books, however, should take you only a couple of days to a few weeks to complete.
 Give yourself the goal to finish it before the new school year begins.
-You can find them in your local Barnes and Noble or online at Amazon.com.
-You can even get used copies for much less than new ones, and, of course, download them to your eReader, HMC (that would be your handheld mobile computer) or tablet.
+You can find them in your local Barnes and Noble or online at Amazon.com, and there are used copies available for extra savings.

-The Advantage: Why Organizational Health Trumps Everything Else In Business by Patrick Lencioni – I’ve become quite a fan of this gentleman!
+The Advantage: Why Organizational Health Trumps Everything Else In Business by Patrick Lencioni – I’m a fan of this author!
 Check out this description from Amazon.com, and then consider the question at the end of the paragraph:

 Now, consider your school.
 Is it “healthy,” or is it struggling to gain enrollment, development and fiscal health?
-Are your teachers reluctant to leave, or is your school the training ground for the local public school teacher?
-Do you find ways to ensure that excellent teachers aren’t cut back to part-time as a way to balance the budget?
-Do you enjoy meeting those questions head on, or do you wish they’d go away so you can focus on things like improving curriculum, program creation and engaging students in learning?
-As a leader of your school, these are brutal facts you need to look squarely in the eye.
+As a leader of your school, this is one of those brutal facts you need to look squarely in the eye.
 The reason?
-Parents looking at your school today want to keep their children there for the duration of their educational experience…not see how things go from year to year, jumping from one school to the next when rumors about potential mergers and closures start happening.
+Parents looking at your school today want to keep their children there for the duration of their educational experience.

 Essentialism: The Disciplined Pursuit of Less by Greg McKeown – I chose this book, thinking it might be counter-intuitive to systems thinking since Advancement Directors need to do be mindful of everything working together as a system.
 However, it actually reinforced some of the concepts I’ve offered in SchoolAdvancement.com, such as making one each day of the week dedicated to one of the elements of Advancement.
 When someone wants to hold a meeting with you regarding marketing on a Tuesday, but Thursday is your day to focus on Marketing, perhaps “No” is the correct response, especially if Tuesday is the day you’ve set aside to focus on Development by meeting with 4 prospective donors.